SingaporeMotherhood | Pregnancy

 First of All, What is a Miscarriage?

-However, miscarriages after a 20-week gestation period are relatively rare, accounting for only 1 per cent of total miscarriages.
+Miscarriages after a 20-week gestation period are relatively rare, accounting for only 1 per cent of total miscarriages.

-The truth is that most miscarriages are unpreventable due to factors out of one’s control.
-During early pregnancy, more than 50 per cent of miscarriages are due to chromosomal abnormalities in the embryo.
+Most miscarriages are unpreventable due to factors out of one’s control.
+During early pregnancy, more than 50 per cent of miscarriages occur because of chromosomal abnormalities in the embryo.
+Extra chromosomes, such as in Down Syndrome, can lead to developmental abnormalities resulting in a spontaneous abortion.
+These abnormalities are not within anyone’s control.

 (See also: Prenatal Scans and Tests for your Peace of Mind when Pregnant)

-However, recurring miscarriages do increase the risk of subsequent miscarriages.
+However, recurrent miscarriages do increase the risk of subsequent miscarriages.
 The same studies show that the risk increases by 17 to 31 per cent after two consecutive miscarriages.
 This increases further to 25 to 46 per cent after three or more miscarriages.

-Exercise can induce a miscarriage — FALSE
+4. Exercise does not induce a miscarriage

 (See also: Exercise during Pregnancy: What you need to know)

-Sex can induce a miscarriage — FALSE
+5. Sex will not induce a miscarriage

 There are, however, a few conditions when sex should be avoided.
 When the placenta is lying directly over the cervix, a condition known as placenta previa, penetrative sex can cause bleeding.
 Sex should also be avoided during preterm labour, as well as when the amniotic sac has ruptured, as it could lead to an ascending infection into the uterus.

-Up to 75 per cent of women believe that maternal stress can induce an abortion, though everyday stressors such as arguments and disagreements with spouses are unlikely to harm the foetus.
+Up to 75 per cent of women believe that maternal stress can induce an abortion, though everyday stressors such as arguments and disagreements are unlikely to harm the foetus.
 However, prolonged exposure to stress, such as living in poor conditions or staying in abusive relationships, can impair one’s mental health and increase the risk of spontaneous abortion.

 Similarly, the foetus is unlikely to be affected from falls and minor bumps to the belly as the uterus cushions it with strong muscular walls and amniotic fluids.
-However, significant trauma such as car accidents, or even medical procedures like chorionic villi sampling or amniocentesis can potentially cause pregnancy loss.
+However, significant trauma such as car accidents, or even medical procedures like chorionic villus sampling or amniocentesis can potentially cause pregnancy loss.

 (See also: Super 7: Popular Tonics and Supplements for Pregnancy and Beyond)

-Smoking increases the risk of miscarriages — TRUE
+8. Smoking increases the risk of miscarriage

+Smoking has been associated with numerous adverse pregnancy outcomes, such as placental abruption, preterm labour, and low birth weight.
 Mums-to-be who smoke increase the relative risk of miscarriage by around 1 per cent per cigarette smoked per day.
-Passive smoke exposure through partner smoking also increases the risk of miscarriages by around 17 per cent.
+Passive smoke exposure through partner smoking increases the risk of miscarriages by around 17 per cent.

 A study in the United States also noted that alcohol exposure during weeks 5 to 10 of pregnancy was associated with increased risk of early pregnancy loss.
 Each successive week of alcohol exposure causes an 8 per cent increase in risk of early pregnancy loss compared to non-drinkers, with the risk being cumulative.
 There is no confirmed ‘safe’ threshold for alcohol exposure during pregnancy.
-Hence the safest approach is to avoid it altogether.
+Hence the best approach is to avoid it completely.

 Risk Factors and Causes of Miscarriages

-• Uterine abnormalities: Abnormalities within the uterus such as fibroids, adhesions, or an incompetent cervix, can lead to second-trimester pregnancy losses.
+Uterine abnormalities: Abnormalities within the uterus such as fibroids, adhesions, or an incompetent cervix, can lead to second-trimester pregnancy losses.

-• Infections: Various infections have been associated with increased risk of miscarriages.
+Infections: Various infections have been associated with increased risk of miscarriage.
 For instance, untreated syphilis leads to a 21 per cent increased risk of foetal loss and stillbirth.
 Parvovirus B19, Zika, and Cytomegalovirus infections are also associated with increased risk of pregnancy loss at 8, 6, and 2.5 per cent respectively.

-• Diabetes: Uncontrolled diabetes can result in lethal foetal anomalies and foetal loss.
+Diabetes: Uncontrolled diabetes can result in lethal foetal anomalies and foetal loss.
 Fortunately, good sugar control preconception can bring the risk back to the baseline.

-• Obesity: Having a Body Mass Index of more than 25 increases the risk of pregnancy loss within the first 20 weeks of gestation by nearly 70 per cent.
+Obesity: Having a Body Mass Index of more than 25 increases the risk of pregnancy loss within the first 20 weeks of gestation by nearly 70 per cent.

-• Thyroid disease: Both uncontrolled hyperthyroidism and hypothyroidism have been associated with increased risk of pregnancy loss.
+Thyroid disease: Both uncontrolled hyperthyroidism and hypothyroidism have been associated with increased risk of pregnancy loss.
 Some studies suggest that it can double the baseline risk.

 (See also: Dealing With Miscarriage)